CREST-2: Medical study to prevent stroke caused by plaque buildup in carotid arteries

 CREST-2 physicians want to find the best way to prevent strokes.
 Over the past 20 years, medical management of stroke risk factors has improved such that risk of stroke from asymptomatic carotid stenosis has been significantly reduced.
 Carotid endarterectomy and carotid artery stenting (both revascularization procedures) have also improved.
 To date, no research has been conducted to compare the treatment differences between 21st century medical management and these two procedures.

-In CREST-2, what three methods for stroke prevention are being studied?
+What three methods for stroke prevention were studied?

 Picture